Coomalie Creek Airfield History

 That date, VJ Day, (victory over japan day), has a special significance for Coomalie.
 It was from here that the RAAF flew its last sortie of the war (a single Mosquito was halfway to Timor on a reconnaissance mission when Japan’s surrender was announced; the pilot was radioed to return home and performed a spectacular low pass over jubilant scenes at the airfield).
 Reverend McDonald, says the event’s popularity “has grown and grown”.

-Dozens of people now arrive by 4WD or vintage plane – it’s still a working airfield – from all over Australia.
+Dozens of people now arrive by 4WD or vintage plane – it is still an active airfield – from all over Australia.
 This year the service included a prayer written by the wartime chaplain, Bill Dunbar, for his congregation on Christmas Day in 1943.
 You might think a chapel with no walls would be a novel experience for Rev’ McDonald, but in fact his regular church at Freds Pass near Darwin is similarly open to the elements.
 It sounds pretty quirky.
 “We get birds flying around our heads during services,” he says.
 “And sometimes I’ll be giving the sermon and I’ll notice that everyone has stopped paying attention – they’re all looking at a wallaby outside.”
 What does he do in that situation?
 “Oh, I’ll look at the wallaby too.” – See more at:

 Coomalie Creek Chapel Restoration – Richard Luxton